2004 Detroit Lions season: Week 5: at Atlanta Falcons

 Following their early bye week, the Lions traveled to the Georgia Dome to play the Atlanta Falcons.
 After six straight punts brought the game into the second quarter, the Falcons opened up the scoring after converting two fourth downs, including a fake punt, with a Warrick Dunn 2-yard rushing touchdown.
 The Lions responded when, on fourth-and-five, Joey Harrington found Az-Zahir Hakim on a 39-yard touchdown pass to tie the game at 7 apiece.
 On the first play of the Falcons' responding drive, Michael Vick threw an interception to linebacker Alex Lewis who returned it 33 yards to Atlanta's 2-yard line.
 Detroit punched it in for 6 on an Artose Pinner 1-yard run to go up 14–7 heading into halftime.

 The Lions punted on the first drive of the second half before getting the ball right back when Vick was strip-sacked by James Hall.
-The Lions failed to capitalize, however, when Jason Hanson missed a 48-yard field goal.
+The Lions failed to capitalize when Jason Hanson missed a 48-yard field goal.
 After a Falcons punt, the Lions looked to give the ball right back on a punt.
 However, return man Allen Rossum muffed the catch, turning it over to Detroit.
 The Lions cashed in on the turnover with a Hanson 23-yard field goal.
 The Falcons responded with a Jay Feely 27-yard field goal to pull within a touchdown at 17–10.
 The Lions punted on a three-and-out before forcing the Falcons to punt with 5:47 left in the game.
 Detroit drained the rest of the clock out to seal the 17–10 victory and first place in the NFC North.